hollowdll/chat-messaging-app/README.md

 - <strong>Join chat rooms.</strong> All users can view and join chat rooms.
 - <strong>Send messages.</strong> Sent messages show in realtime to all users in the chat room.
 Message sender can edit and delete their messages.
 - <strong>Message history.</strong> Previous messages will be loaded when user joins a chat room.
 - <strong>Timestamps.</strong> Chat room and message creation date and time will be saved and can be seen.
-Filtered to Finland's timezone.
+Filtered to Finland's time zone.

 # Demo

 TODO

-# Tech
+# Tech and tools

-TODO
+- Developed with Spring Boot framework.
+- Java as main language.
+- Client code uses JavaScript.
+- HTML views created with Thymeleaf template engine.
+- MVC controllers contain endpoint-specific code and return views to users depending on requests.
+- Application secured with Spring security.
+All users have USER role.
+Admin role is not needed.
+- Spring JDBC for database operations.
+Data Access Objects with custom SQL queries that use Spring JdbcTemplate.
+No Spring Data JPA repositories.
+- WebSocket server and WebSocket client.
+In this project, WebSocket is used to send user messages in realtime to all subscribed clients, so users don't have to refresh page every time a new message is sent.
+- Server-side validation for user inputs.
+- Database connection with JDBC to PostgreSQL database.
+- Database schema is generated on application startup and it is defined in schema.sql file.
+- Application properties use environment variables to load database configurations (url, password, etc.)
+- Separate profile-specific application properties for testing.
+This can be loaded with `SPRING_PROFILES_ACTIVE=testing` environment variable.
+- Custom error page.
+Default whitelabel error page is disabled for users.

 # How to build